JuliaEarth/GeoStats.jl/docs/src/index.md

-In many fields of science, such as mining engineering, hydrogeology, petroleum engineering, and environmental sciences, traditional statistical methods fail to provide unbiased estimates of resources due to the presence of geospatial correlation.
+In many fields of science, such as mining engineering, hydrogeology, petroleum engineering, and environmental sciences, traditional statistical methods fail to provide unbiased estimates of resources due to the presence of geospatial association.
 Geostatistics (a.k.a. geospatial statistics) is the branch of statistics developed to overcome this limitation.
 Particularly, it is the branch that takes geospatial coordinates of data into account.
 Some major highlights of **GeoStats.jl** are: